Villanelle (Poulenc)

-Villanelle, FP 74, by Francis Poulenc is a piece of chamber music composed in 1934.
-It was written for recorder and piano.
-The execution time is about 2 minutes.
+Villanelle, FP 74, by Francis Poulenc is a piece of chamber music composed in 1934 for recorder and piano.

-Genesis

 The work was commissioned by the Australian Louise Hanson-Dyer, who inserted it into a collection of pieces for piano and recorder (entitled Pipeau).

-Reception and legacy

 Because of its modesty, this piece is rarely performed.
 The instrument for which it is written, the recorder, deprives it of a real notoriety.
 It is not mentioned in the catalog of works of the composer established by the biographer Henri Hell.

+A typical performance lasts about 2 minutes.